This dairy free buttermilk is easy to make at home using two simple ingredients. It is a perfect dairy free substitute for buttermilk in any recipe.

 However, modern buttermilk is made by adding lactic acid bacteria to milk to ferment it.

 What Kind of Dairy Free Milk should I use to make buttermilk?

-The best dairy free milk substitute I have found are a full fat oat milks that has a mild flavor.
+The best dairy free milk substitute I have found are full fat oat milks that have a mild flavor.

 Can you freeze buttermilk?